Planting and Growing Milkweed

 Ready to grow some easy-care beauty?
 Include native plants like milkweed in your landscape.
 Milkweed plant is a classic native that brings a bonus: It’s a butterfly favorite.
-In fact, monarch butterflies rely solely on milkweed plants to feed their caterpillar young.
-If you plant it, they really will come.
+In fact, monarch butterflies rely solely on milkweed plants to feed their caterpillar young, and the loss of this plant through habitat destruction has led to monarchs recently being officially listed as an endangered species.
+Growing milkweed in your own garden will help.

 There are several types of milkweed found across the country, with four species growing in most states.
 That means there’s a milkweed that’s already adapted to thrive in the conditions your garden offers.
 Butterfly weed (Asclepias tuberosa) is probably the most common milkweed plant tucked into landscapes.
 It prefers dry soil.
 Common milkweed (Asclepias syriaca) usually grows along roadsides and in wild spaces like meadows.
 It prefers average soil and tends to spread rapidly.
 Swamp milkweed (Asclepias incarnata) is the go-to choice for wet soil.
 It does well in rain gardens or low spots that tend to stay damp.